In today's article I discuss common misunderstandings when selling on the Amazon marketplace. 1.

 For this reason the following advice: Don't despair if your product doesn't appear on the first page for generic search terms.
 You'd better focus on specific searches, because here customers already know exactly what they want, which ultimately leads to buyers and sales.

-3. Top sellers from the range also become top sellers at Amazon
+3. top sellers from the range also become top sellers at Amazon

 When online retailers sell their products through multiple channels, they also know that the volume of sales per product depends on the distribution channel.
-Retailers who previously sold exclusively through their own online shop and who are now joined by Amazon regularly wonder why the actual top sellers on Amazon do not sell as well as other products in the range.
+Retailers who previously sold exclusively through their own online store and who are now joined by Amazon regularly wonder why the actual top sellers on Amazon do not sell as well as other products in the range.
 There can be numerous reasons for this, from the intensity of competition to the search characteristics of the customers.

 When looking after customers, for example, I notice that the volume for personalized products via Google is much higher than on Amazon.
 Just because Amazon is the largest online retailer in Germany doesn't necessarily mean that Amazon is looking for exactly these products.
 For this reason, a portfolio approach is recommended when selling on Amazon, so that merchants do not become too dependent on some products.
 4.

-4. Customers search on Amazon just like in Google
+4. customers search on Amazon just like in Google

 Another misunderstanding that frequently occurs when selling on Amazon is the assumption that the same search queries are made on Amazon as on Google, so that no special Amazon keyword research is carried out.
 However, this is not the case at all: at Amazon, only transaction-oriented search queries are submitted, as product purchases are imminent.
 On the other hand, Google delivers three different types of search queries: 1. navigation-oriented search queries, 2. information-oriented search queries and 3. transaction-oriented search queries.
 This makes Amazon-specific keyword research indispensable for successful sales on the Amazon marketplace.